Meet our speakers

 Kaavya Jha

-Senior Energy Policy AdviserTesla
+Senior Energy Policy AdvisorTesla

 Kaavya Jha is a Senior Energy Policy Advisor at Tesla, working across energy policy, market design, and business development across the Asia-Pacific region, with a strong focus on supporting grid-forming technology integration, wholesale and ancillary service market design, and streamlining the grid connection process.
 Her background spans public policy research, climate risk analysis, and investor engagement.
 Prior to her time at Tesla, she contributed to Australia’s first National Climate Risk Assessment (NCRA) and supported investor transitions to net zero at the Investor Group on Climate Change (IGCC), working across both Australia and Asia.